40 Kelvingrove Street

 If you are experiencing any kind of difficulty yourself, or you are a parent or carer of a child who needs support, CBT can help.

 Training, qualifications & experience

 Diploma CBT & Groupwork

 I am an Accredited Member of the British Association for Behavioural & Cognitive Psychotherapies and I abide by their standards of conduct, performance and ethics.

-Teenagers: I have valuable experience working with pre-teens (9+) and teens age 13+, built up over 4 years in a secondary school and private practice.
+Teenagers: I have valuable experience working with teens age 12+, built up over 4 years in a secondary school and private practice.
 Providing support at this crucial time helps them to lead happier lives and to realise their potential.
 I can help with anxiety, depression, anger, difficult family relationships, self-harm, exam stress, low self-esteem, disordered eating and bullying.

 Adults: I also work with adults, with experience of working with anxiety, depression, relationship issues, low self-esteem, trauma, addictions (drug and alcohol in particular) and stress.

 Students & young adults: Young people can face new and unique challenges at this time which can impact on their academic performance, work performance and future prospects.
 I have worked with students/young adults experiencing depression, anxiety, loneliness, work overload, exam stress, drug and alcohol use and relationship difficulties.